Google Translate Disclaimer

 2. A complementary supporting resolution from the RM council;

-3. A listing of the reasons for the proposed boundary alteration;
+3. A brief explanation of the reasons for the proposed boundary alteration;

-5. A plan of the proposed boundary alteration; and
+5. A map of the proposed boundary alteration; and

-If the Minister is of the opinion that the boundary of the organized hamlet OH, the Minister will issue an order causing the alteration.
+The Minister may issue an order causing the alteration if the Minister is of the opinion that the boundary alteration will not affect the viability of the OH and/or the RM.
 The order will state the effective date of the boundary change and will describe the new boundary of the OH.

 From the effective date of the order, all previous boundary description orders are repealed and the new boundary description is deemed to be the legal description of the OH.